 Written by Emrys Davis and Scott Azzopardi

 For many years, it was next to impossible to certify a price-fixing class action in Canada.
 Today, certification is so common that refusals to certify are the rare exception.
-Ewart v Nippon Yusen Kabushiki Kaisha, 2017 BCSC 2357 [Ewart], is such an exception.
+Ewert v Nippon Yusen Kabushiki Kaisha, 2017 BCSC 2357 [Ewert], is such an exception.
 While the threshold for certification in Canada is low, the court emphasized that certification was not a “‘file, smile and certify’ exercise.”
 It refused to certify the case owing to the plaintiff’s failure to demonstrate the availability of key data inputs for its econometric methodology.

-The plaintiff’s allegations in Ewart followed a typical pattern for price-fixing cases.
+The plaintiff’s allegations in Ewert followed a typical pattern for price-fixing cases.
 The defendants operated roll-on/roll-off vessels used to transport vehicles and heavy equipment to Canada.
 The plaintiff claimed that the defendants had fixed shipping prices, resulting in higher costs for the Canadian class members who purchased the imported vehicles.
 Several defendants had pleaded guilty to price-fixing charges in the United States.

 At the certification hearing, the plaintiff’s economist set out a methodology by which he proposed to prove that harm was common to all class members.
 The defendants’ economist responded by arguing that the plaintiff’s model was fundamentally flawed in several respects.
 In particular, he stated that the proposed methodology was not credible or plausible given: (i) the model lacks the required structural stability, as the alleged conspiracy spanned 16 years, with different market characteristics; (ii) prices are privately negotiated, rendering it impossible to estimate a single standard price; and (iii) since only a quarter of cars sold in British Columbia during the proposed class period were imported from overseas, anything less than a perfectly competitive market would require individual analysis to establish a pass-through.